 I bought a puppy from a puppy farm.
 I actually went there to choose the one I wanted.
 They were kept in pens, but the dogs were fine.

-The lady gave me a card with details of the vaccinations and she told me when I have to buy the worming and flea treatment, as well as the next vaccination date.
+The lady gave me a card with details of the vaccinations, and she told me when I have to buy the worming and flea treatment, as well as the next vaccination date.

-I think breeders always want to get the business and they use the excuse that they are 'professional' and give you the pedigree papers to prove your puppy's pedigree.
-They charge you much more for the privilege.
-My puppy is fine, and I don't regret buying her from the puppy farm.
+I think breeders always want to get the business, and they use the excuse that they are 'professional' and give you the pedigree papers to prove your puppy's pedigree.
+Then they charge you much more for the privilege.

 By Pauline